ailisc97/Milestone_Project_1/README.md

 The Home Page will contain an about us, which talks about the orgins of the club.
 The purpose of this is to fulfill user story:
-> * As a First Time user, I want to easily and quickly navigate the website to learn more about the Leisure Centre.
+> As a First Time user, I want to easily and quickly navigate the website to learn more about the Leisure Centre.

 Under the about us on the Home Page there will be a small discription of the sports that are played in this club.
 The purpose of this is to fulfill user story:
->* As a First Time user, I want to easily and quickly navigate the website to check what sports are played in this Sport Centre.
+> As a First Time user, I want to easily and quickly navigate the website to check what sports are played in this Sport Centre.

 All pages will contain a Footer Element with Opening Hours, Contact Information, Location and Responsive Social Media Icons.
 The icons used will be from font-awesome.
 Once clicked they will take the user to the desired Social Media platform.
 The aim of the Footer elements are to fulfill user stories:
-> * As a First Time user, I want to find ways to follow the Leisure Centre on different social media platforms..<br>
+> As a First Time user, I want to find ways to follow the Leisure Centre on different social media platforms..<br>
-> * As a First Time user, I want to know the loaction and opening hours of the Centre.
+> As a First Time user, I want to know the loaction and opening hours of the Centre.

 The Swimming Page will contain information about the multiple different classes and the the times they are on at.
 Below this the User can see the Coaches and read about their bio and learn about what class they teach.
 The purpose of this is to fulfull user stories:
->* As a First Time user, I want to easily and quickly navigate the website to check what sports are played in this Sport Centre.
+> As a First Time user, I want to easily and quickly navigate the website to check what sports are played in this Sport Centre.
->* As a Returning user, I want to check the times for any of the swimming or basketball classes.
+> As a Returning user, I want to check the times for any of the swimming or basketball classes.
->* As a Returning user, I want to know which coach teaches what class.
+> As a Returning user, I want to know which coach teaches what class.
->* As a Frequent user, I want to check to see when the next swimming races are on.
+> As a Frequent user, I want to check to see when the next swimming races are on.

-The Events Page will contain information on upcoming and previous events run by the Club.
-There will be a booking form connected to this page.
+The Basketball Page will contain information about the multiple different classes and the the times they are on at.
+Below this the User can see the Coaches and read about their bio and learn about what class they teach.
 The purpose of this is to fulfull user stories:
-> As a Returning user, I want to order tickets online in advance of events so that I am garanteed entry.<br>
+> As a First Time user, I want to easily and quickly navigate the website to check what sports are played in this Sport Centre.<br>
-> As a Frequent user, I want to check to see if there are any new upcoming events.
+> As a Returning user, I want to check the times for any of the swimming or basketball classes.<br>

-The Gallery Page will contain several Galleries with 8 photographs in each from various activities the club has engaged in.
+> As a Returning user, I want to know which coach teaches what class.

+The Gallery Page will contain 3 to 4 photos of the previous events, the scores and winners of the competitions and events will be listed below the photos.
+Bootstrap will be used for a carousel of the images.
-The purpose of these galleries are to fulfill user story:
+The purpose of this is to fulfull user stories:
-> As a Frequent user, I want to check to see if there are any new photos and media from the clubs activities.
+> As a Frequent user, I want to check to see the results and pictures of the new competitions.

 The Contact Page will contain a form that can be used to contact the Club through the website.
 This will also contain a check box that will allow the user to sign up for the Clubs newsletter in order to keep up to date with the club.
+There will also be a text box for the user to input their questions directly into.
 The purpose of this Page is to fulfill user stories:
-> As a Returning user, I want to contact the organisation so I can request more information.<br>
+> As a Returning user, I want to contact the centre for any questions I have.<br>
-> As a Frequent user, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.
+> As a Frequent user, I want to sign up to the Newsletter so I can always be in the loop.

-Throughout the desktop version of the website there will also be an alert at the top of all pages except the Events Page.
-This can be engaged with by the user.
-The resulting action will open up a modal form to allow the user to book event tickets.
+### Design
+#### Colour Scheme
+The main colour used is Ocean Green ![#73BA9B].
+This is used as the background color.
+The secondary colours are Russian Violet ![#42033D] as an accent colour.
+Xiketic ![020122] the colour of the words.
+A shade of dark grey ![#343A40} on the Navigation Bar.
+I choose these colours from a website called Coolors.
+The website helped choose the colours that would go together so I had a great palette to work from.

+####  Typography
+The font on the website is **Roboto**.
+This font was off Google Fonts.
+The font colours for the headings and paragraphs are Xiketic ![020122].
+The font colour in the Navigation Bar is White ![F8F9FA].
+The font colour in the Footer is a mixture of Xiketic ![020122] and the headings are a Russian Violet ![#42033D] The headers on all pages throughout the Website are using the **Libre Baskerville** font while the main text is using the **Cabin** font.